The Crimson Horror: Critical reception

-Novelisation
+In print

 A novelisation of this story written by Mark Gatiss was released in paperback and digital formats 11 March 2021 as part of the Target Collection.
 An audiobook narrated by Dan Starkey and Catrin Stewart was released on the same day.

 When writing the adaptation, Gatiss wanted to keep the pacing of it as close as possible to the episode, adding only one extra scene detailing Jenny's first meeting with The Doctor.
 The novel is written from the perspective of the Paternoster Gang, with portions of it narrated by Jenny and Strax.
 The novelisation is dedicated to Diana Rigg, who had died in September 2020.